CleverCloud/doc.clever-cloud.com/runtimes/docker/fluentd.md

 $ PORT=9292 ./go.sh
 ```

-Verify that it respond to request
+Verify that it responds to requests

 ```bash
 $ curl 0.0.0.0:9292